• Skip to primary navigation

 black eyed peas being poured into a measuring cup while sitting on a wooden cutting board

-measure the amount of dried beans you want to cook
+Step 1: Measure the amount of dried beans you want to cook.

 a hand sorting through dried pinto beans in a pie tin sitting on a wooden cutting board

-sort through the beans to remove any pebbles or debris
+Step 2: Sort the beans to remove small pebbles or other debris.

 dried chickpeas being rinsed in a strainer over the sink

-Now proceed to the method you’re planning to use to cook your beans.
+Now, proceed to the method you plan to use to cook your beans.

-1. Overnight (8-Hour) Soak: Put the beans into a bowl and cover them with water by at least 2 inches, letting them chill overnight or all day in the fridge.
+1. Overnight (8-Hour) Soak: Put the beans into a bowl and cover them with water by at least 2 inches, letting them sit overnight or for 8 hours.

 When the beans are done soaking, drain away the soaking water and rinse them.